ssalvaterra/LIB-201/metadata.md

 # 4. Library of Congress Subject Headings

 You'll notice there are a lot of ways we describe each letter.
 Whew!
 So why subject headings?
 Subject Headings, like metadata standards, use "controlled vocabulary," meaning you can group things together by category, so they'll be <a href="https://en.wikipedia.org/wiki/Library_of_Congress_Linked_Data_Service"> linked</a> by topic.
 For instance, if I used the subject heading "Dating (Social Customs)" -- and we do! -- all of the letters with that designation can be grouped together.
+Books in the library are sorted and grouped by these subject headings, so we can explore information on the same topic in one physical location.
+What kind of books do you think are next to the one below?

 <img src="https://github.com/hillaryAHR/LIB-201/blob/main/metadata-images/catalog-screenshot.PNG" alt="image of a book record in the catalog for _Ellen S. Woodward: New Deal Advocate for women_ by Martha Swain, with subject headings highlighted" width="" height="">

-There are a number of <a href="https://id.loc.gov/authorities/subjects.html"> pre-determined subject headings</a> defined by the Library of Congress, but how do we decide which subject heading to use on our own?
+There are a number of <a href="https://id.loc.gov/authorities/subjects.html"> pre-determined subject headings</a> defined by the Library of Congress, but how do we decide which subject heading to use when we are the ones coming up with them on our own?

 ## Determining Subject Headings

-Subject headings can be confusing!
-It is something some people get master's degrees in, after all.
-But we are not here to delve into the intracacies of the subject heading.
-For this collection, we have gathered several subject headings that are common to the collection.
+Subject headings can be confusing because there are so many of them, and just like words, you can use any number of words to describe something! <!--It is something some people get master's degrees in, after all.
+But we are not here to delve into the intracacies of the subject heading.--> In order to help with this for the Smith Papers collection, we have gathered several subject headings that are common to the collection.
 So your first step to choosing a subject heading will be to check this list: https://drive.google.com/file/d/1BO11mkUuw9EiIyzq-UrUX9WgRukj21qW/view?usp=sharing <!--make this a button?-->

 If the contents of your letter do not quite go with the suggested headings, then your next step is to look something up with similar topics, and choose a subject heading from there.
 Here's what that looks like.

-1. Go to the <a href="https://mlp.ent.sirsi.net/client/en_US/muw/">MUW Library Online Catalog</a> and search for a book using keywords.
+1. Go to the <a href="https://mlp.ent.sirsi.net/client/en_US/muw/">MUW Library Online Catalog</a> and search for a book using keywords that describe the topic.
 We'll use the example "movies," since the Smiths often talk about going to see a movie in many of their letters.
 Type ```movies``` in the search box.
 2. Scroll through the <a href="https://mlp.ent.sirsi.net/client/en_US/muw/search/results?qu=movies&te=&lm=MUWITEMS">results</a>, and find something that is most similar to your concept.
 In general, keep it as simple as possible, and go with what seems most prevalent.
 Note all of the different ways (just on the first page!) people have categorized movies, and how these terms range in meaning and specificity:
 * Film
 * Motion pictures